Party in the U.S.A.: Impact and legacy

+The Song often sees a resurgence during major American events leading to it being dubbed "The Unofficial National Anthem."

-A resurgence in the popularity of "Party in the U.S.A." occurred in the wake of the killing of Osama bin Laden on May 2, 2011.
+"Party in the U.S.A." resurged in popularity in the wake of the killing of Osama bin Laden on May 2, 2011.
 The song's official YouTube video was flooded with comments regarding the killing of bin Laden and it was immediately deemed a celebratory anthem for the event.
 The track's association to his death continued on other social media, such as Facebook and Twitter, and it was played as individuals celebrated outside of the White House.
-On it becoming an anthem for bin Laden's death, Nitsuh Abebe of New York magazine wrote, "I have to confess that my list of reactions to the news did not get anywhere near 'watch a Miley Cyrus video.'
-The reason it occurred to others is surely as simple as it seems: This is a recent hit song whose title is dominated by the words "party" and "U.S.A."
+Of the song becoming an anthem for bin Laden's death, Nitsuh Abebe of New York magazine wrote, "I have to confess that my list of reactions to the news did not get anywhere near 'watch a Miley Cyrus video.'
+The reason it occurred to others is surely as simple as it seems: This is a recent hit song whose title is dominated by the words 'party' and 'U.S.A.'
 Looking for anything more apt would be overthinking it.
-Cyrus' video ... is stocked with a great many of those things we like and do well: a drive-in theater, trucks and muscle cars, Daisy Dukes, giant flags.
+Cyrus' video... is stocked with a great many of those things we like and do well: a drive-in theater, trucks and muscle cars, Daisy Dukes, giant flags.
 It is, just like bin Laden's death, another convenient opportunity to celebrate ourselves."

 Following the 2020 United States presidential election, as major news outlets announced Democratic nominee Joe Biden the winner of the presidential race, on November 7, 2020, supporters in New York City began singing "Party in the U.S.A." at Times Square.
 This caused the song to re-enter the charts, breaking through the iTunes Top 200.
-Cyrus also tweeted a video in celebration of Biden's win, writing "Now THIS is a PARTY IN THE USA!"
+Cyrus also tweeted a video in celebration of Biden's win, writing "Now THIS is a PARTY IN THE USA!", where she made a short clip combining Party in the USA with Wrecking Ball, with the background music being the second to last line in the song.